mongodb/docs-realm/examples/react-native/v12/README.md

 This creates a stronger relationship between the code and the docs.
 As code changes, so will the automatically-generated snippets that are based on the code.

+The generated `.rst` files are consumed by the simple `.. include:: ` Sphinx directive.